tbs1-bo/feinstaub-json-mqtt-bridge/README.md

 ================

 Data received as JSON via an HTTP POST request is send over to an MQTT broker.
-A POST request is of the following form.
+A sample POST request originating from a http://luftdaten.info/ sensor is of the following form.

 ````
 POST / HTTP/1.1